-Kavita Mundle is Assistant Catalog Librarian and Clinical Associate Professor at the University of Illinois at Chicago Library (UIC Library).
-She joined the UIC Library as a faculty and a cataloger in 2000.
+Kavita Mundle is Electronic Resources Librarian and Clinical Associate Professor at the University of Illinois at Chicago Library (UIC Library).
+She joined the UIC Library as a faculty in 2000.
 Prior to coming to the UIC Library, she worked as a librarian at the Institute for Research in Reproduction in Bombay, India.
 She received her M.A.L.S from Dominican University.
 She also has an M.L.I.Sc from S. N. D. T. University and B.S in Chemistry from the University of Bombay, India.

 I'm an active American Libray Association (ALA) member since 1998.
 As a member of the Association of College and Research Libraries (ACRL) and the Association for Library Collections and Services (ALCTS)-divisions of ALA, I have enjoyed serving on various committees within ACRL and ALCTS.
 Currently, I'm the chair of ALCTS, Cataloging and Metadata Management Section (CaMMS), Research and Publications Committee.
 I am a member of the 2013 ACRL/STS, Conference Program Planning Committee, and ACRL/STS, Subject and Bibliographic Access to Science Materials Committee.
 At the regional level, I serve on the CARLI I-Share Cataloging and Authority Control Team (ICAT).